Geometric planted matchings beyond the Gaussian model: Negative results in probability

 \section{Negative results in probability}

-In this section we show how one can use the same strategy from \Cref{sec:lower_bounds_rggs} to derive high probability lower bounds for $\lssm$ that recover the results from \cite{geo_match_2022} up to $n^{o(1)}$ factors when $d = o(\log n)$, and also how it can be used to establish negative results that complement the ones from \cite{wang2022random}.
+In this section we show how one can use the same strategy from \Cref{sec:lower_bounds_rggs} to derive high-probability lower bounds for $\lssm$ that recover the results from \cite{geo_match_2022} up to $n^{o(1)}$ factors when $d = o(\log n)$, and also how it can be used to establish negative results that complement the ones from \cite{wang2022random}.